PeterMarshall29/book1/_sources/jupyternotebooks/selection_and_iteration.md

 `````
 ## Jump Statement

-Jump Statements unconditionally transfers control to another part of the programme.
+Jump Statements unconditionally transfers control to another part of the program.

 The available Jump Statements in C++ are.